Walter-Hartwell-White/IoT-Home-Automation/README.md

 - **Digital Multimemter**: To test all the electircal current we use a **Digital Multimeter**.
   ![image](https://github.com/user-attachments/assets/4b10049b-1160-41cc-b78b-ad30ba118649)

+All the devices are not necessary, to implement the same as the above demo video i recommend to use all the devices with Precaution and considering all the safety measures.

 ## 📜 How to Use